Jubatian/rrpge-spec/specs/vid_arch.rst

 ------------------------------------------------------------------------------

-The line counter & pointer
+Mode and double scanning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The line counter & pointer has three roles.
-First as pointer it addresses the display lists in visible lines (lines 0-399), second as counter it provides beam wait conditions for the Graphics FIFO (see "Beam wait condition" in "grapfifo.rst") and results for the "Query current display line" kernel call (see the appropriate section in "kcall.rst").

-Through these features it conveys information to the user application which may synchronize to it for various purposes implementing graphics engines.

-The line counter & pointer increments when entering the Horizontal Blanking period of the line it refers to.
-That is the Line counter & pointer will be zero within the first displayed line's Horizontal Blank, and it's 320 (main clock) Display cycles.

-When entering the Horizontal Blanking, the Graphics Display Generator also latches all it's registers (the three display list offsets and the two video RAM bank selections), so any Graphics FIFO operation on these is guaranteed to only have effect in the next line.
+The graphics mode (4 bit / 8 bit) and double scanning can be set using a kernel call.
+See "0x0330: Change video mode" in "kcall.rst" for details.

 Palette
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The palette can only be written through kernel calls.
+The palette can only be written through the "0x0300: Set palette entry" kernel call.
 This component only affects the generated data, assigning the actual visible colors to each pixel of the output stream.
 In real hardware it might be a rather simple Digital Analog Converter (DAC).

 Colors are expressed as 16 bit RGB values in the following layout: